About the Master Gardener program

 The University of Minnesota Extension Master Gardener™ program is an internationally recognized volunteer program.
 It exists in all fifty states, in Canada and in the United Kingdom.
 Nationally, there are nearly 100,000 Master Gardener volunteers from all walks of life.
 They reach about 5 million people each year – the equivalent of more than $100 million in value to communities.
 In Minnesota, the Master Gardener program is coordinated by University of Minnesota Extension and has strong ties to the research and outreach of the Department of Horticultural Science.

 The Master Gardener program began in 1972 at Washington State University.
-Read about its origins on their site (106 K PDF).
+Read about it here (106 K PDF).
 The University of Minnesota program started in 1977 with the first class of 25 people.

 The activities of the University of Minnesota Extension Master Gardeners benefit schools, community gardens, youth programs, environmental education programs, farmers markets, and much more.